andyly-codes/covid_movement/README.md

 # covid_movement
-data vis for google covid mobility reports
+Data vis for google covid mobility reports

+Data files are over 100MB and can be downloaded from www.google.com/covid19/mobility/